-Q: What are the ages of women who come to Powder Creek?
+Q: What are the ages of women who come to BC?

 Q: Can I bring my teenager with me on a Backcountry Babes trip?

 A: Yes, definitely.
+We have had teenagers join us on AIARE Level 1 Courses and at Silverton Mtn in the past.
 Your backcountry skiing teenager is welcome to join us on a trip, together with you.
 Typically teenagers really benefit from meeting women who are successful leaders in their fields on these ski trips.
 Oh, and we think it’s fun!
 Naturally, we’ll end up treating your teenager just the same as all our women in the group.

 Q: What are the Co-Ed AIARE courses like?

-A: Our unique, all women’s trips have shaped our attitude to be inclusive, supportive, uplifiting and inspiring.
+A: Our unique, all women’s trips carry an attitude that is inclusive, supportive, uplifiting and inspiring.
 We’re proud of the positive learning environment we have created together, and we have found it easy to carry the same attitude into our co-ed courses.
 Guess what?
 Our male clients also appreciate our supportive, comfortable, non-competitive atmosphere.

 Q: Do you learn the same material in a Co-Ed Course as an All Women’s Course?
 Is the touring the same?